 Did I not give the title?

-I didn't give the time.
+I didn't give the title.

-It's called Rush Limbaugh, An Army of One.
+It's called Rush Limbaugh, an Army of One.

-And it's by Zeph Chaffetz.
+And it's by Zev Chaffetz.

 What was it, a year ago?